Cozy Peach Kitchen

 Do you need to soak chickpeas before cooking?

 No. Many people prefer to soak chickpeas and other beans before cooking because it makes them cook more quickly.
-It may make them easier to digest as well, but the jury is still out.
+It may make them easier to digest as well.

 Close up of chickpeas in a white bowl with a sprig of rosemary.